rudo-t/view_count_tracker/readme.txt

     https://developers.google.com/sheets/api/quickstart/python.

-3.Place the 'client_secret.json' file in the view_count_tracker working directory.
+3.Place the 'client_secret.json' file in the tracker.py working directory, google_credentials.py should also be in this directory.

 4.At the command line, install necessary packages with the following command